winlaud/large-data-website/_posts/rabbit/2013-10-20-flemish-giant.md

 - Descended from a number of meat and fur breeds
 - The first standards for the breed were written in 1893
 - An ancestor of many rabbit breeds all over the world
-- Exported from England and Belgium to America in the early 1890s to help improve the size of meat rabbits during the great *rabbit boom*.
+- Exported from England and Belgium to America in the early 1890s to help improve the size of meat rabbits during the great *rabbit boom*